Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 **Hash Mismatches:**
 - "5 injected, 5 detected.
 100% accuracy."
-- "This is the easiest scenario—hash mismatch is a hard signal."
+- "This is the easiest scenarioï¿½hash mismatch is a hard signal."

 **Unusual Supersedence:**
 - "8 injected (forged cumulative rollups), 7 detected."